 If you have an ankle problem and wish to make an appointment in Clinic in Birmingham please call the relevant number by selecting Home, Contact from the menu above.

-If you wish to view the full surgical technique please select the link below:
+If you wish to view the full ankle arthroscopy surgical technique in Orthoracle please select the link below:

 Foot Surgery Atlas Ankle Arthroscopy

 What is an ankle arthroscopy?

 Ankle arthroscopy is also known as key hole ankle surgery or minimally invasive ankle surgery.
 Ankle arthroscopy involves using very small incisions to gain access into the ankle joint.
 Each incision is less than 1cm and usually two incisions are required.
 The ankle joint is relatively small and to allow good surgical access to the joint, its dimensions need temporarily to be increased.
 This is done using a combination of distraction across the joint together with having a stream of pressurized fluid circulating through the joint which distends it.

 Not all ankle surgery can be done or is sensible to try using arthroscopy.
 The list of conditions below is comprehensive for those disorders in which the technique is useful.
 The alternative is open ankle surgery which results in larger scars and generally more post-operative pain.
 For certain cases though this is unavoidable.